Gchism94/QuartoQuest/docs/_build/html/_sources/usage_instructions.rst.txt

 Support
 -------

-If you encounter issues or have questions about setting up or using the autograder, please refer to the [GitHub repository](https://github.com/Gchism94/jupyterquest) or submit an issue.
+If you encounter issues or have questions about setting up or using the autograder, please refer to the :ref:`GitHub repository <https://github.com/Gchism94/jupyterquest>` or submit an issue.